-The Vice President for Communications and Marketing oversees primary aspects of image and visibility for the institution in addition to supporting recruitment, fundraising and various internal functions through marketing communications tactics and materials.
-The Director of Communications and Marketing also oversees web content and design, media relations functions, the university magazine, and various other publications.
+The Associate Vice President for Communications and Marketing oversees primary aspects of image and visibility for the institution in addition to supporting recruitment, fundraising and various internal functions through marketing communications tactics and materials.
+The Director of Communications and Marketing also oversees web content and design, media relations functions, the university magazine and various other publications.

-1.3.2.3.1 Director of Communications and Marketing
+1.3.2.1.2.6.1 Director of Communications and Marketing

-The Director of Communications and Marketing oversees and serves as editor of the university magazine, serves as primary media relations liaison, manages social media content, and serves to support various other functions such as alumni relations, admissions, internal communications, and retention.
+The Director of Communications and Marketing oversees and serves as editor of the university magazine, serves as primary media relations liaison, manages social media content, and serves to support various other functions such as alumni relations, admissions, internal communications and retention.

-1.3.2.3.2 Director of Digital Marketing
+1.3.2.1.3 Vice President for Information Technology